Burial or Cremation Services

 From your first call into Barrington’s we can guide you with choices and costs and advise on which way to go.

-Many families follow traditionally and keep a family grave – local cemeteries near to us include – Thornton Garden of Rest, Bootle Cemetery or Duke Street (Southport) for Sefton or Anfield Cemetery, Allerton Cemetery or Ford Catholic Cemetery which come under Liverpool Council and Liverpool Catholic Cemeteries alike.
+Many families follow tradition and keep a family grave – local cemeteries near to us include – Thornton Garden of Rest, Bootle Cemetery or Liverpool Road and Duke Street in Southport for Sefton.
+Anfield Cemetery, Allerton Cemetery, Everton or Ford Catholic Cemetery which come under Liverpool Council and Liverpool Catholic Cemeteries alike.

 We will handle all of the paperwork with you as our client – helping you to purchase a new grave or re-open an existing one, perhaps you may only need advice on interring ashes into an existing grave, we can also advise you on this.
 Are you planning to have a church service beforehand or perhaps a smaller gathering at the graveside itself?